 The next local elections will be held on Thursday 2nd May 2024.
-In 2024 there will be elections for Police and Crime Commissioners and in 2025 there will be County Council and other elections.
+There will be elections in:

 How Councils Work